 USDA Loan Refinancing

-If you’ve received a United States Department of Agriculture (USDA) loan in the past, you know how beneficial this program to be to low income home buyers.
+If you’ve received a United States Department of Agriculture (USDA) loan in the past, you know how beneficial this program can be for low to medium income homebuyers.
 By providing 100% financing, construction loans, and not requiring private mortgage insurance, the USDA is able to open the housing market up to buyers who would not otherwise qualify.
-Rather than requiring buyers to make at least a certain dollar figure, the USDA actually has income caps—buyers must make no more than 80% of the area’s minimum income.

 Get Started With Your USDA Loan Request